AdRoll/rebar3_format/README.md

 * `ignore` (`[file:filename_all()]`):
     - List of wildcard patterns representing the files that the formatter will ignore when formatting.
     - Note that it will ignore the files set for formatting either with the `files` option or using `--files` in the command line if they match one of the given wildcards.
-    - You can also ignore a specific file adding the attribute `-format(ignore)` in it.
+    - You can also ignore a specific file adding the attribute `-format(ignore).` in it or the comment `% @format ignore.`

 #### Configuration Types